Riviera Pavé Diamond Ring in Platinum (1/2 ct. tw.) | Blue Nile

 Most natural diamonds have ages between 1 billion and 3.5 billion years.
 Most were formed at depths between 150 and 250 kilometres (93 and 155 mi) in the Earth's mantle, although a few have come from as deep as 800 kilometres (500 mi).
 Under high pressure and temperature, carbon-containing fluids dissolved various minerals and replaced them with diamonds.
 Much more recently (hundreds to tens of million years ago), they were carried to the surface in volcanic eruptions and deposited in igneous rocks known as kimberlites and lamproites.

 Synthetic diamonds can be grown from high-purity carbon under high pressures and temperatures or from hydrocarbon gases by chemical vapor deposition (CVD).
-Imitation diamonds can also be made out of materials such as cubic zirconia and silicon carbide.
-Natural, synthetic, and imitation diamonds are most commonly distinguished using optical techniques or thermal conductivity measurements.
+Natural and synthetic diamonds are most commonly distinguished using optical techniques or thermal conductivity measurements.

-The Nile (also known as the Nile River) is a major north-flowing river in northeastern Africa.
+The Nile (also known as the Nile River or River Nile) is a major north-flowing river in northeastern Africa.
 It flows into the Mediterranean Sea.
 The Nile is the longest river in Africa.
 It has historically been considered the longest river in the world, though this has been contested by research suggesting that the Amazon River is slightly longer.
 Of the world's major rivers, the Nile is one of the smallest, as measured by annual flow in cubic metres of water.
 About 6,650 km (4,130 mi) long, its drainage basin covers eleven countries: the Democratic Republic of the Congo, Tanzania, Burundi, Rwanda, Uganda, Kenya, Ethiopia, Eritrea, South Sudan, Sudan, and Egypt.
 In particular, the Nile is the primary water source of Egypt, Sudan and South Sudan.
 The Nile is an important economic driver supporting agriculture and fishing.

 The Nile has two major tributaries: the White Nile and the Blue Nile.
 The White Nile is traditionally considered to be the headwaters stream.
 However, the Blue Nile is the source of most of the water of the Nile downstream, containing 80% of the water and silt.
 The White Nile is longer and rises in the Great Lakes region.
 It begins at Lake Victoria and flows through Uganda and South Sudan.
 The Blue Nile begins at Lake Tana in Ethiopia and flows into Sudan from the southeast.
 The two rivers meet at the Sudanese capital of Khartoum.